SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 .. note::

-   Configuring units and precisions only affects the way the values are presented, not the values themselves.
+   Configuring units and precision only affects the way the values are presented, not the values themselves.
 These and other lock-and-feel parameters can be adjusted in *scheme* section of the :ref:`global configuration <global>`.